 Before you buy any new furniture, measure the room.
 Then, decorate with pieces that fit to scale.

 The smaller the room; the smaller your bed or sleeper sofa should be.
 Don’t burden yourself by squeezing a bed frame into a small room.

 The trick to creating a great design in any room is to find pieces that work together.
 Items should coordinate in color and style.

 But they don’t have to be matchy-matchy.
 In fact, a room covered entirely in one color might actually freak your guests out.

 Regardless of the pieces you choose, be true to your personal design aesthetic so the room feels like you.
-Remember, it’s going to be your home office, so you have to be comfortable in the space!
+Remember, it’s going to be your home office, so if you work online full-time, you have to be comfortable in the space!

 7. Choose the Right Lighting

 Some people prefer to work with bright overhead lighting (like those fluorescent bulbs in traditional office spaces).
 But that type of lighting can be a nightmare in a guest room.

 If you use overhead lighting while you work, be sure to include at least one table lamp beside the couch or bed.
 This way, guests won’t be irritated by overhead bulbs late at night, and they’ll be able to turn off the light when they start to get sleep.